How can you encourage your church leaders during this year’s Pastor Appreciation Month?

 An encouraging text message or video from your smartphone

 With the power of a smartphone, you can send encouragement through the click of a button.
-Craft a heartfelt message and send it via text to your pastor, expressing your appreciation for them.
+Craft a heartfelt message and send it via text to your lead pastor, expressing your appreciation for them.
 Make them laugh, or reflect on easier times, and they’ll remember why they do this for a living.